Facilities & Activities for people with disabilities

 All kinds of places are visited in person and assessed.
-You can find detailed information about access to all kinds of places - cinemas, hotels, hospitals, colleges, sports grounds, restaurants, council offices, parks, tourist attractions – the list goes on and on.
+You can find detailed info regarding access to various places – hospitals, cinemas, restaurants, hotels, parks, sports grounds, council offices, colleges, tourist attractions, and so much more.

 You can also use the site to find a job, catch up on the latest disability news, promote events, post articles and join in discussions on our forum.